 - 3 years tax returns (personal and corporate)

-- a personal financial statement and resume for all owners
+- a personal financial statement for all owners

 - business financial statements for the past 2 years as well as a current year to date statement (within 90 days)

 - schedule of outstanding debt

-- details of the owner’s equity investment in the business
+- details of any owner’s equity investment in the business

 - projections for future operations

 SBAC will help you through the paper work and placement.
 We can make it easy.

 Your credit score is an important part of a successful application.
-An SBAC professional will review your credit report with you.
-To evaluate any mitigating circumstances associated with derogatory reports.
-SBAC will work with you to repair your credit rating if needed.
+An SBAC professional will review your credit report with you to evaluate any mitigating circumstances associated with derogatory reports.

 Some loan programs are “no fee,” others are fee-based.
-If there are fees associated with your loan, SBAC will disclose all cost prior to application.
+If there are fees associated with your loan, SBAC will disclose all cost prior to funding.

 SBAC offers only loans.
-No government grants are available from SBAC.
+No grants are available from SBAC.